mrpull/ansible-lab/docs/ansible-lab/docs/lab-1/lab-1.md

 * `hosts:` - which hosts (or groups) to target
 * `become:` - whether or not privilege escalation is needed
-* `gather_facts` - whether or not to collect information about the managed node
+* `gather_facts:` - whether or not to collect information about the managed node

 Playbooks include a list of tasks.
 Tasks should start with a descriptive name followed by the module and its arguments.